 - Renewable Energy Purchases: We continue to be one of the largest corporate purchasers of renewable energy in the United States.
 AT&T is currently ranked 6th on the Environmental Protection Agency’s Green Power Partnership Top Partner Rankings and ranked 4th in Tech and Telecom.

-- Renewable Energy Production: The energy production of our domestic renewable energy portfolio (both on- and off-site) is more than 2.88 million MWh annually, with more than 4,000 MWh coming from on-site sources.2 Most of our renewable energy now comes from off-site solar and wind contracts currently in production, along with hydropower received through supply contracts.
-In 2022, our large-scale renewable energy projects delivered nearly 2.88 million renewable energy credits to help offset our greenhouse gas emissions.
+- Renewable Energy Production: The energy production of our domestic renewable energy portfolio (both on- and off-site) is nearly 2.80 million MWh annually, with more than 4,000 MWh coming from on-site sources.2 Most of our renewable energy now comes from off-site solar and wind contracts currently in production, along with hydropower received through supply contracts.
+In 2022, our large-scale renewable energy projects delivered nearly 2.8 million renewable energy credits to help offset our greenhouse gas emissions.

 - Community Solar Projects: In 2022, we executed agreements with 38 vetted community solar projects across 4 states—totaling a maximum capacity of 55 MW—that are projected to save AT&T $15 million over a 15-year term.
 These agreements will enable the production of over 191 million kWh of clean energy per year, avoiding over 135,000 MT of CO2 emissions.
 This is equivalent to greenhouse gas emissions from over 29,000 gas-powered cars.